str1ngth3ory/Decision-Trees-and-Multiclass-Classification/README.md

 vectorization and one of the high-demand technologies in python.
 We encourage you to use any numpy function to do the functions in the warmup section.
 You will need to beat the non-vectorized code to get full points.

-TAs will not help on this section.
+TAs will offer little help on this section.
 This section was created to help get you ready for this and other assignments; feel free to ask other students on Ed Discussion or use some training resources. (e.g. https://numpy.org/learn/)

 How grading works: